 VIDEO: Matt Carr Interview

-JEFFERSON CITY, Tenn. -- This is the final installment in a three-part series highlighting each of the Carson-Newman men's soccer positions for the 2018 season.
-Assistant coach Matt Carr closes out the previews will a look at the defenders and goalkeepers.
+JEFFERSON CITY, Tenn. -- The final installment in a three-part series highlighting each of the Carson-Newman men's soccer positions for the 2019 season has arrived.
+The walk up the pitch comes to a close with a look at the attacking unit of defenders and goalkeepers.

-The Carson-Newman men's soccer season will kick-off on Sept.
-1 with a roadtrip to Clayton State.
-That match is scheduled to begin at 7 p.m.
+The Carson-Newman men's soccer season gets underway in exactly one week with a trip to Tigerville, S.C. to face North Greenville on Sept.
+6. That match is slated to begin at 7 p.m.